 It is the deep reason you have created for your very existence.

 Your journey will be long.
 Your road will be arduous and at times seemingly difficult.
-And if you are like some you may have never yet even known or pursued your purpose.
-But, it is your purpose that allows you to repeatedly triumph over your momentary passions.
+It is your purpose that allows you to repeatedly triumph over your momentary passions.
 Your newest brain is your purpose seeking and fulfilling organ.
 So dedicate yourself to your purpose or inspired mission and use your forebrain masterfully and wisely and give yourself permission to do something extraordinary on planet Earth.

 If you’d love to learn more about a meaningful purpose and mission consider Dr Demartini’s brilliant CD: Purpose – Life’s Driving Force.